astorm/pestle/docs/dev-internals-theroy-of-operation.md

 pestle_import('Pulsestorm\Pestle\Library\inputOrIndex');
 ```

-After `pestle_import` finishes, there will be a newly defined and available

-    Foo\Baz\Bar\inputOrIndex

-which, when called, will actually call the requested function, `Pulsestorm\Pestle\Library\inputOrIndex`
+after `pestle_import` finishes, there will be a newly defined and available `Foo\Baz\Bar\inputOrIndex` function which, when called, will actually call the requested function, `Pulsestorm\Pestle\Library\inputOrIndex`

 ## Downsides and Future Plans

 The main downside of the current strategy is it still requires us to require in all of the original namespace in order for the executor function to do its work.
+We're just hiding this detail from the end-user-programmer.

 However, with this system in place we should be able to move on to implementing features like

 1. Importing other symbols (Classes, constants, and ???)
 2. Importing multiple symbols at one